danirus/django-comments-xtd/docs/tutorial.rst

 Configuration
 =============

-Now that the project is up and running we are ready to add comments.
+Now that the project is running we are ready to add comments.
 Edit the settings module, ``tutorial/settings.py``, and make the following changes:

    .. code-block:: python